barbarer/py4e-int/_sources/files/csv-file-group.rst

 =====================

 A dictionary can contain or more more dictioaries inside of it.
-We call this a nested dictioanry.
-For example, {'JAN': {'1958': 340, '1959': 360, '1960': 417}, 'FEB': {'1958': 318, '1959': 342, '1960': 391}},
-is a nested dictionary.
-It has an outer dictionary that has keys with a three letter abreviation for a month and the values are inner dictionaries.
-Each inner dictionary has keys that are years ('1958', '1959', and '1960') and values that are the number of passengers who flew that month and year in the thousands.
+We call this a nested dictionary.
+For example, {'3-Dec-01': {'open': 9848.93, 'high': 10220.78, 'low': 9651.870000000001, 'close': 10021.57}} is a nested dictionary.
+It has a date as a string as the key for the outer csv_file_stocks_read_into_dictionary and the inner dictionary has keys of 'high', 'low', and 'close' and a floating point value for each inner key.

 .. parsonsprob:: csv_file_stocks_max_close_for_year_pp
     :numbered: left